volodymyrhudyma/blog/content/blog/detect-mobile-device-in-react.md

 ## Summary

-Device detection is a common task in web development which is mostly used for performance optimizations.
+Device detection is a common task in web development, mostly used for performance optimizations.

-There are a lot of ways to detect the device, so you need to be aware of what ways are safe and what should better be avoided.
+There are many ways to detect the device, so you need to be aware of which ways are safe and which are better to be avoided.